Detailed guides to painful problems, treatments & more

 Banner format image of a large opium poppy seed head, plus other foliage and flowers in the background, slightly blurry.

-The notorious opioids come from the “milk of the poppy,”1 and are allegedly the most potent pain-killers short of anaesthesia drugs.
-They include weak opioids like codeine (mostly found in small doses in Tylenol IIs and IIIs) and more infamous strong ones: morphine derivatives and synthetics like Oxycontin, Percocet, and Fentanyl.
+The notorious opioids come from the “milk of the poppy,”1 and have a reputation as the most potent pain-killers short of anaesthesia drugs.
+They include weak opioids like codeine (mostly found in small doses in Tylenol IIs and IIIs) and more infamous strong opioids: morphine derivatives and synthetics like Oxycontin, Percocet, and Fentanyl.
 They are all capable of inducing deep relaxation, euphoria, and making you “not care” about pain.2 All opioids are narcotics, but in health care we like to talk about “opioids” because it sounds better than “Let’s give you some narcotics for your chronic pain.”

 But there are so many problems.
 We joke about “the good stuff” like it’s a given that it will do the job if anything will, but satisfaction is far from guaranteed.